Surgery for melanoma skin cancer

-If the cancer is on the face, a smaller amount of tissue may be removed.
-A method called Mohs surgery may be used.
-In this approach the cancer is removed in very thin layers until the tissue shows no signs of cancer.
+Mohs surgery: This method may be used in some cases to remove a smaller amount of tissue.
+In this approach the cancer is removed in very thin layers until a layer shows no signs of cancer.
 But not all doctors agree on the use of Mohs surgery for melanoma.

-If the melanoma is on a finger or toe, the treatment may require that all or part of that digit be removed.
+Amputation: If the melanoma is on a finger or toe and has grown deeply, the treatment may require that part or all of that digit be removed.

 Lymph node dissection

-In the past, a lymph node dissection was sometimes done to see if the melanoma had spread to the nodes.
-Today, a sentinel lymph node biopsy (see the section “How is melanoma of the skin found?”) is done first because it is a smaller surgery that is less likely to cause side effects such as lymphedema (see below).
+In the past, a lymph node dissection was sometimes done to see if the melanoma had spread to nearby lymph nodes.
+Today, a sentinel lymph node biopsy (see “How is melanoma of the skin found?”) is often done first because it is a smaller surgery that is less likely to cause side effects such as lymphedema (see below).

-If the sentinel lymph node does show cancer, then a lymph node dissection will likely be done to remove the other nodes in that area.
+If the sentinel lymph node biopsy (or another type of lymph node biopsy) finds cancer, then a lymph node dissection will likely be done to remove the other nodes in that area.
 It is not clear if a lymph node dissection can cure melanomas that have spread to the nodes.
 This is still being studied.
-Still some doctors feel it might prolong a patient’s life and at least avoid the pain that may be caused by cancer growing in these lymph nodes.

-Removing lymph nodes can cause some long-term side effects.
-The most troublesome is called lymphedema.
+Removing lymph nodes can cause some long-term side effects, including lymphedema.
 Lymph nodes help drain fluid from the arms and legs.
-If the lymph nodes are removed, fluid can build up, leading to limb swelling.
+If they are removed, fluid can build up, leading to limb swelling.
 This side effect, along with the discomfort of the surgery itself, is the reason lymph nodes are not removed unless the doctor thinks it’s necessary.
-To find out more, see our document called Understanding Lymphedema (for Cancers Other Than Breast Cancer).
+For more on lymphedema, see Understanding Lymphedema (for Cancers Other Than Breast Cancer).

 Surgery for melanoma that has spread